Lung Cancer Research

 - Novel Treatments for Small Cell Lung Cancer.

 - Capitalizing on hospitalization to engage low SES smokers in LDCT screening

 Lung Cancer Researchers

 Below are some of our lung cancer researchers and their studies.
-Learn more about our current lung cancer research studies at Research Awards Nationwide.
+Learn more about our current lung cancer research.

 - Sharad Goyal, M.D.Does Radiation From Heart Procedures Increase Risk of Lung Cancer?American Lung Association researcher Sharad Goyal is investigating if radiation during heart procedures causes women to have a greater chance of developing lung cancer compared to men.

 - Pamela Hershberger, Ph.D.Reversing Drug Resistance in EGFR Mutant Lung CancersAmerican Lung Association researcher Pamela Hershberger is developing tumor targeted nanoparticles to combat EGFR TKI resistance.